-As for Comcast's claim that there have not been any arbitrations (there was one, Project Concord, discussed below) brought under the FCC order, silence does not signal approval, as companies may decide to stay quiet out of fear of retaliation.
-The American Cable Association's CEO has described the arbitration remedy as flawed because, among other reasons, it is "too expensive for small and medium-sized MVPDs to utilize on their own, and the manner in which bargaining agents appointed by individual MVPDs could potentially avail themselves of the arbitration conditions was poorly articulated and incompletely described."
-135
+As for Comcast's claim that there have not been any arbitrations (there was one, Project Concord, discussed below) brought under the FCC order, silence does not signal approval, as companies may stay quiet out of fear of retaliation.
+The American Cable Association's CEO has described the FCC Order's arbitration remedy as flawed because, among other reasons, it is "too expensive for small and medium-sized MVPDs to utilize on their own, and the manner in which bargaining agents appointed by individual MVPDs could potentially avail themselves of the arbitration conditions was poorly articulated and incompletely described."
+133

 An apparently fruitless effort by Project Concord, a start-up online movie and TV streaming service, to seek arbitration under the FCC Order is a prime example of the remedy's shortcomings.
-In July 2011, Project Concord requested a license for NBCU programming that would include more recently released video-on-demand films and same-season TV shows, as well as other films and shows.
-Because the requested license was similar to one Project Concord had already obtained from another studio, the applicable behavioral condition should have entitled it to the license from NBCU on "economically equivalent terms."
-But NBCU disputed the scope of "comparable programming," and refused to give the license, so Project Concord requested arbitration.
+In July 2011, Project Concord requested a license for NBCUniversal programming that would include more recently released video-on-demand films and same-season TV shows, as well as other films and shows.
+Because the requested license was similar to one Project Concord had already obtained from another studio, the applicable behavioral condition should have entitled it to the license from NBCUniversal on "economically equivalent"